MING: A Functional Approach to Learning Molecular Generative Models

 \subsection{Parameterization on Irregular Domains}

-INRs typically require a coordinate system to define the mapping between domain and signal spaces.
-These coordinate systems can be easily chosen for data on regular domains such images or spheres.
-However, it is not clear how to define such coordinate systems for data existing on irregular non-Euclidean ones such as graph structures.
-In a relevant work \cite{grattarola2022generalised} proposed using graph spectral embeddings as the coordinate systems of INRs, where they compute eigenvectors of graph Laplacians and use them as node coordinate inputs.
-In this work, we further extend this approach to work on edge coordinate systems that will enable functional generative methods to model molecular edge types as well.
+INRs require a coordinate system to define the function's input domain.
+Coordinate systems can be readily chosen for data on regular domains such as images or spheres using regular vertex coordinates.
+However, defining coordinate systems for data on irregular domains such as graph structures is challenging.
+In a relevant work, \cite{grattarola2022generalised} proposed using graph spectral embeddings as the coordinate system for INRs, computing the eigenvectors of graph Laplacians, and using them as node coordinate inputs.
+This work extends the approach to work on edge coordinate systems, which enables generative models to learn molecular bond types by INRs.